zeekielcodes/AI-Personal-Assisatant/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the code for personal or commercial use.

 Happy coding, and enjoy your AI Personal Assistant!